Krishna200608/E-commerce-App/Readme.md

    npm run server
    ```

-The frontend and admin panels should now be running on their respective local ports (usually `http://localhost:3000` for Vite projects), and your backend will be available as specified in your configuration. 🌐🚀⚙️
+The frontend and admin panels should now be running on their respective local ports (usually `http://localhost:5173` ans `http://localhost:5174` respectively for Vite projects), and your backend will be available as specified in your configuration. 🌐🚀⚙️

 ## Deployment 🚀📤🌍

 For deployment:

-- **Frontend & Admin:** Deployed on Vercel.
+- **Frontend, Backend & Admin:** Deployed on Vercel.
 The root directories are set accordingly in your Vercel project settings.
-- **Backend:** Deploy on your preferred hosting platform (e.g., Heroku, DigitalOcean, AWS).

 Ensure that your environment variables are correctly set on the hosting platform as well. ✅📡🔧